-The University of Maine at Presque Isle presents its Fourth Annual Brain Awareness Week festivities in March with several events especially for campus and community members to learn more about neuroscience and brain function.
+The University of Maine at Presque Isle presents its Fifth Annual Brain Awareness Week festivities in March with two events especially for campus and community members to learn more about neuroscience and brain function.

 Brain Art Contest

-As part of UMPI's Brain Awareness Week activities, a Brain Art Contest for kids will take place during March, with community members picking their favorite art pieces during a First Friday exhibit at the Wintergreen Arts Center on March 7 at 6 p.m.
+As part of UMPI's Brain Awareness Week activities, a Brain Art Contest for kids in grades K-5 will take place during March, with community members picking their favorite art pieces during a First Friday exhibit at the Wintergreen Arts Center on March 6.

-A winners ceremony will be held at the Campus Center's Multi-Purpose Room as part of the Brain Art Night taking place from 5:30-7 p.m. on Thursday, March 13 (see more details about this event below).
+A winners ceremony will be held at the Campus Center's Multi-Purpose Room as part of the Celebration of the Brain event taking place on March 26.

-A highlight of the evening will be the awards ceremony for the Brain Art Contest, where students in three age categories (grades K-2, 3-5, and 6-12) will be honored.
+A highlight of the evening will be the awards ceremony for the Brain Art Contest, where students in two age categories (grades K-2 and 3-5) will be honored.

-The public is invited and encouraged to attend and take part in all of these free events.
+The public is invited and encouraged to attend and take part in these free events.